exofusion/builder.gg/README.md

 builder.gg was created as an entry into Riot's Summer API Challenge.
 It's intended to be a tool for garnering insights about item efficiency and impact on League of Legends games.
 There are essentially two parts to builder.gg that synergize together: champion.builder.gg and item.builder.gg

-On both sites, the "help!" link in the top left corner can be clicked to bring up descriptive tooltips about what each element contains.
+On both sites, the **help!** link in the top left corner can be clicked to bring up descriptive tooltips about what each element contains.

 ### champion.builder.gg